Rankings of universities in Pakistan

 This article presents an overview of university rankings in Pakistan.
 Within Pakistan, the Higher Education Commission (HEC) provides official rankings of higher education institutions (HEIs) nationally, based on a multitude of criteria.
 There are also various magazines, newspapers and international agencies/standards which provide rankings and analysis.

-According to the 2015 HEI rankings released by the HEC, the top six universities in Pakistan are, in descending order: National University of Sciences and Technology (Pakistan), University of the Punjab (PU), University of central punjab(UCP), Quaid-i-Azam University, University of Agriculture in Faisalabad (UAF) and Aga Khan University (AKU).
+According to the 2015 HEI rankings released by the HEC, the top six universities in Pakistan were, in descending order: Quaid-i-Azam University, University of the Punjab (PU), National University of Sciences & Technology (NUST), University of Agriculture Faisalabad (UAF), Aga Khan University (AKU) and COMSATS Institute of Information Technology.